-- Driving the type of vehicle required for the role and undertake a recognised driver training qualification such as 'D1' Ambulance Driving qualification or Minibus Driver Awareness Scheme, (MiDAS) to meet the driving competence required. - 6.2.8 All staff engaged in a driving capacity must hold: - A full driving licence, valid in the UK, for the class of vehicle to be driven - No more than six penalty points - Evidence of an annual check of driving licences will be produced to the Commissioner's Authorised Officer on request. - 6.2.9 Where members of the Provider's staff or equipment (including vehicles) are to be based at or use in NHS Trust facilities for any purpose other than the collection or drop-off of patients/escorts, such arrangements shall be subject to direct negotiation and agreement between the Provider and relevant NHS Trust. - 6.2.10 The costs associated with any such arrangement shall be separately borne by the Provider at rates agreed by the Provider and relevant NHS Trust. - 6.2.11 Staff based on the premises of a NHS Trust (or Foundation Trust) must be trained in fire evacuation and attend regular (at least once yearly) Trust fire lectures, which may be provided by Trust officers. - 6.2.12 In the event of a fire occurring on a Trust site, the Provider's personnel must follow the direction of the person in charge of the fire incident and will stand down (resume normal working), when advised to do so by the person in charge of the fire scene, or the Fire Brigade. - 6.2.13 Operational staff should receive fire training annually from the Provider. - 6.2.14 The Provider must: - Ensure that all staff utilised in the delivery of the Service that may come into contact with patients or patients details, whether directly employed, sub-contracted or volunteers have undergone enhanced DBS disclosure, as per national policy - Comply with each and every one of the provisions of the Contract or Service specification regarding discrimination on the grounds of age, sex, colour, race, ethnic or national origin or religion. - Meet the requirements of the Low Pay Commission and relevant legislation with regard to the payment of the statutory minimum wage. - Be aware of the need to observe the highest standard of personal hygiene, courtesy, demeanour, personal cleanliness and consideration to staff, patients and visitors. - Be trained to be aware of the need for understanding the response and attitudes appropriate for staff working amongst patients. - 6.2.15 Staff must neither solicit nor accept money, tips, gifts, or hospitality from Eligible Patients, Eligible Escorts, or related parties either during or outside working hours. - 6.2.16 Staff should be familiar with the geographical area covered by this specification.
+Driving the type of vehicle required for the role and undertake a recognised driver training qualification such as 'D1' Ambulance Driving qualification or Minibus Driver Awareness Scheme, (MiDAS) to meet the driving competence required.

+6.2.8 All staff engaged in a driving capacity must hold:

+- A full driving licence, valid in the UK, for the class of vehicle to be driven - No more than six penalty points - Evidence of an annual check of driving licences will be produced to the Commissioner's Authorised Officer on request. - Where members of the Provider's staff or equipment (including vehicles) are to be based at or use in NHS Trust facilities for any purpose other than the collection or drop-off of patients/escorts, such arrangements shall be subject to direct negotiation and agreement between the Provider and relevant NHS Trust. - The costs associated with any such arrangement shall be separately borne by the Provider at rates agreed by the Provider and relevant NHS Trust. - Staff based on the premises of a NHS Trust (or Foundation Trust) must be trained in fire evacuation and attend regular (at least once yearly) Trust fire lectures, which may be provided by Trust officers. - In the event of a fire occurring on a Trust site, the Provider's personnel must follow the direction of the person in charge of the fire incident and will stand down (resume normal working), when advised to do so by the person in charge of the fire scene, or the Fire Brigade. - Operational staff should receive fire training annually from the Provider.

+6.2.9 The Provider must:

+- Ensure that all staff utilised in the delivery of the service that may come into contact with patients or patients details, whether directly employed, sub-contracted or volunteers have undergone enhanced DBS disclosure, as per national policy - Comply with each and every one of the provisions of the Contract or Service specification regarding discrimination on the grounds of age, sex, colour, race, ethnic or national origin or religion. - Meet the requirements of the Low Pay Commission and relevant legislation with regard to the payment of the statutory minimum wage. - The Provider's personnel must be aware of the need to observe the highest standard of personal hygiene, courtesy, demeanour, personal cleanliness and consideration to staff, patients and visitors. - They must also be trained to be aware of the need for understanding the response and attitudes appropriate for staff working amongst patients. - Staff must neither solicit nor accept money, tips, gifts, or hospitality from Eligible Patients, Eligible Escorts, or related parties either during or outside working hours. - Staff should be familiar with the geographical area covered by this specification.